vulinh64/vulinh64.github.io/blog/2025-08-20-funny-java-comments-2.md

 ## I Dare You To Mock that `List`

-From `org.mockito.Mockito`, line 3128 (yes, finding the class declaration at line 1775 requires archaeological skills, and I'm convinced the JavaDoc-to-code ratio here violates several laws of physics):
+From `org.mockito.Mockito` class, line 3128 (yes, finding the class declaration at line 1775 requires archaeological skills, and I'm convinced the JavaDoc-to-code ratio here violates several laws of physics):

 <details>